 Did You Know?

-Gum disease and cavities are common dental issues.
+Gum disease and cavities are common dentistry issues.
 Data from the World Health Organization has found that:

-- Nearly every adult has at least one cavity that requires a filling
+Nearly every adult has at least one cavity that requires a dental filling

 Take Control of Your Oral Health